Estate Planning for Young Parents in New York

 Young family estate planning ensures that should anything happen to you, your family will continue to thrive and reach their full potential.
 Here's why we recommend estate planning for young families.What Happens Without a Young Family Estate Plan

-(2) If any assets were in husband's or wife's name alone, and failed to name spouse as beneficiary, then a court proceeding will be required to name an “administrator” of your estate and New York law decides who gets which assets.
-If you have a spouse and children, the first $50,000 goes to your spouse and rest is divided 50% to your spouse and 50% to your children.
-However, if your children are under age eighteen they are minors and may not represent themselves in court.
-In that case, the court will appoint a second lawyer to represent the interests of your children, at your expense.
+- If one spouse dies, any assets that were in the husband's or wife's name alone will be subject to a court proceeding to name an “administrator” of the estate and New York law decides who gets which assets.
+The first $50,000 goes to the surviving spouse and the rest is divided 50% to the spouse and 50% to the children.
+If the children are minors, the court will appoint a second lawyer to represent the interests of the children.

-C. Avoid guardianship proceedings should your spouse have a disabling accident or illness and have the legal documents you need to handle your spouse's legal, financial and medical affairs.
+- Avoids guardianship proceedings should your spouse have a disabling accident or illness and provides the legal documents you will need to handle your spouse's legal, financial and medical affairs.

-Now in our 26th year exclusively practicing estate planning and elder law, Ettinger Law Firm offers you a free initial consultation to discuss your YFEP at any one of our fifteen offices throughout New York State.
+Now in our 26th year exclusively practicing estate planning and elder law, Ettinger Law Firm offers you a free initial consultation to discuss your young family estate planning at any one of our fifteen offices throughout New York State.

 Please call Pattie Brown, Firm Manager, at 800-500-2525, ext.
 117 to arrange your free initial consultation.